Breville vs De'Longhi Vertuo Next: What's the Difference?

 I brewed over 40 pods through the Breville during our testing.
 The machine reads the barcode on the rim of the aluminum capsule, adjusting the temperature and water volume automatically to pull anything from a 1.35-ounce espresso to an 18-ounce pour-over carafe.
 The Breville variant features a slightly more rounded top cap and premium-feeling water tank lid, but the 8-minute heat-up and brew cycle times were completely indistinguishable from its competitor.

-Includes Wi-Fi and Bluetooth for automatic firmware updates
+Wi-Fi and Bluetooth for software updates

 De’Longhi Nespresso Vertuo Next Espresso Machine